 After my first excursion into the Colorado highlands (AKA The Land of Little Oxygen), I decided I needed to do some elevation training.
-I completed some research and was amazed at the steps the body must take to adapt to increased elevation.
-Humor me as I delve into some biology geekiness, most of which I garnered from Princeton and Harvard articles and an article published by APEX (Altitude Physiology Expeditions), so feel free to read further.
+I did some cursory research and was amazed at the steps the body must take to adapt to increased elevation.
+Humor me as I delve into some biology geekiness, most of which I garnered from Princeton and Harvard articles and an article published by APEX (Altitude Physiology Expeditions).

 When at sea level, both the oxygen saturation of the air and the barometric pressure are relatively high: the air is 21% oxygen and the pressure 760 mmHg (millimeters of mercury).
 The only thing that changes as one travels up in elevation is the barometric pressure.
 The pressure drops to almost half (483 mmHg) at 12,000 feet, meaning that each breath will have roughly 40% fewer oxygen molecules.
 To compensate for this drop in oxygen saturation, the body increases its respiration rate, but will never truly infuse the lungs with as much oxygen as it had at sea level until the body produces more red blood cells that carry hemoglobin.

 Hemoglobin essentially binds to oxygen molecules in the lungs, allowing the oxygen to then be transported to the rest of the body.
 The more hemoglobin present, the more “cars” the oxygen will have to travel where most needed: the heart.
 At high altitudes, the body must work harder for its oxygen, so it is imperative the body has more red blood cells (and thus hemoglobin) than at sea level.
 Most of the acclimation process involves your body producing more red blood cells so that it can adequately adjust to the reduced oxygen molecules present in each breath at high altitudes.